 In a construction project, the success of any given project relies on the strength of your skilled labor force.
-With baby boomers retiring and opportunities for growth consistently popping up all over the United States, more and more opening in constructions firms need to be filled.
+With baby boomers retiring and opportunities for growth consistently popping up all over the United States, more and more openings in construction firms need to be filled.
 The millennials have been a hard nut to crack for many construction managers.
-The skilled labor shortage has left each firm in an arms race, with the skilled millennials being the much sought after weapons.
-Because of this, from where I stand, millennials are the key that will save the construction industry.
+The skilled labor shortage has left each firm in an arms race, with the skilled millennials being the much sought after force.
+Because of this, millennials might be the key to propel the construction industry forward.

 Why are millennials the key?

 Millennials are the key to keeping your construction project on its projected timeline, by being good, hard working, innovative, and tech-savvy workers.
 For this reason, it’s no surprise that experienced construction industry recruiters are competing hard for new hires.
 These recruiters have been skeptical of the millennial generation, but despite some serious negative stereotypes, millennials are incredibly hard working, loyal and productive.